memfault/interrupt/_posts/2022-04-20-testing-library.md

 - **Integration into existing testing tools**<br>
    A wide set of tools exist that can work with the test results of Catch/Google Test.
 For example, GitLab has the integration of test results from these tools.
-   The library should be compatible with these ingrations.
+   The library should be compatible with these integrations.

 - **Small footprint**<br>
    Since we are running tests on the device, and the application code itself will take a big percentage of the available memory of the microchip, the library needs to have a small footprint.